-What Is the Difference Between the Roborock S5, Roborock Xiaowa Lite, Roborock Xiaowa E2/E3, and Xiaomi Mi Robot
+What Is the Difference Between the Roborock S5, Xiaowa Lite, Xiaowa E2/E3, and Xiaomi Mi Robot

 Roborock is a relatively new robot vacuum cleaner manufacturer who becomes famous two years ago when released their first robot vacuum cleaner (together with their partner and investor Xiaomi Inc.) called the Xiaomi Mi Robot.
 One year later, Roborock launched the second generation of their product: an improved model called the Roborock S5.
 The company positioning Roborock as a robot vacuum cleaner brand on its own, so that's why they remove mention of Xiaomi from their product names (Roborock Xiaowa and S5).

-At this moment, Roborock has four different models of robot vacuum cleaners:
+At this moment, Roborock has six different models of robot vacuum cleaners:

 - Xiaomi Mi Robot (or the Xiaomi Robot Vacuum Cleaner)